SaruShinobie/webfishing-sync/README.md

 # Mod List
 Yup.
 Here are the mods.
 Nothin to see here.
 Just, y'know, a bunch of mods.
 That exist.
 They're listed there, trust me.
 No need to scroll, you can just take me at my word for this one.
 They're there.

+# Project Outline
+1. Download mods from repository
+2. Extract mods from tarball into game folder
+    - might have to account for whether the game is installed on the main drive or another one
+    - would reallllyyyy not be fun if i had to please god dont make me do this i have no idea how to dynamically find a steam game directory
+3.